Dr Johnson and General Oglethorpe

 More if you’re interested

-The Walt Disney Family Museum has a good “making of” article on The Great Locomotive Chase that gives good attention Rabun County and the technical side of filming.
+The Walt Disney Family Museum has a good “making of” article on The Great Locomotive Chase that gives good attention to Rabun County and the technical side of filming.
 For local resources and memories of the film, here’s a Rabun County Historical Society newsletter with behind the scenes photos and detailed captions, and here’s a Foxfire podcast interview with locals who appeared as extras.

 If you’re interested in the true story of the Andrews Raiders, see the New Georgia Encyclopedia article above for a good overview.
 Here’s a short volume from Osprey’s Raid series on the Andrews Raid, and here’s the primary source behind the film: William Pittenger’s memoir Capturing a Locomotive: A History of Secret Service in the Late War, available for free at Project Gutenberg.